astroshrey/exowirc/source/helium-tutorial.rst

   source_coords = [265, 1836]

-A pixel (or cluster of pixels) may be identified as a star if its point spread function (PSF) has a full-width-half-max above a threshold value.
+A cluster of pixels may be identified as a star if its point spread function (PSF) has a full-width-half-max above a threshold value.
 Optionally set an estiamte of this value in the variable finding_fwhm.
 If finding_fwhm is not set, the value is defaulted to 15.

 .. code-block:: Python

-  finding_fwhm = 10.
+  finding_fwhm = 20.

-Optionally, provide a list of aperature radii sizes.
+Optionally, provide a list of aperature radii sizes to test for photometric extraction.
 If a list for extraction_rads is not provided, the value of the raddi list is defaulted to [20.].

 .. code-block:: Python

-  extraction_rads = range(7, 15)
+  extraction_rads = range(5, 25)

 A tuple of the inner and outer pixel radii of the annulus ring that surrounds the target star may optionally be specified for performing the local background subtraction.
 If there is no specification of ann_rads, then the default radii values of the tuple is (20, 50).

 .. code-block:: Python

   ann_rads = (25, 50)

-A source or target star will have a much higher pixel brightness value compared to the pixel brightness values of other non-source stars.

-Optionally, estimate a sigma threshhold for detecting the source stars.
+Optionally, estimate a sigma threshhold for detecting the source stars (this is the sigma threshold above the background for identifying the bright pixels corresponding to stars).
 The default source_detection_sigma value is 50.

 .. code-block:: Python

   source_detection_sigma = 50.

 The source_detection_sigma value may be readjusted after running the photometric analysis.
 To determine whether to lower or to raise the source_detection_sigma value, navigate to the output dump directory and search for image file source_plot.png generated from the photometry step.

-If the source_detection.png circled too many source stars, then lower the sigma value, and if the image circled too little source stars, raise the sigma value.
-Keep the number of comparison starts circled in the image to be around 10.
+If you find that the source star is not circled (not detected) because it is too faint, the threshold should be lowered.

 Set a maximum number of comparison stars to use in the photometry process.
 If the max_num_compars is not specified, it is defaulted to 10.
-However, note that the number is often scarcer than 10 in sparse fields.
+However, note that the usable number is often smaller than 10 in sparse fields.

 .. code-block:: Python

   max_num_compars = 10

->>>

-Define planet params for the transit shape:
+Define parameters for the fitting of the planet transit shape.
+Ideally, these will be informed by existing constraints from other photometric analysis, but for transits detected at high SNR the fits should be robust for wide uniform priors:

 .. code-block:: Python